Online Course Production

 OptionBest ForDurationFaculty Time Commitment

-White Glove Course DevelopmentComplete build of a brand new course, or a newly online course.
-15 weeks 2-3 hours a week
+White Glove Course DevelopmentTraditionalComplete build of a brand new online asynchronous course, or a newly created online asynchronous course.15 weeks2-3 hours a week

-White Glove Course Development – AcceleratedComplete build of a brand new course, or a newly online course where the faculty or department wants or needs to go faster.8 weeks4-6 hours a week
+White Glove Course Development – AcceleratedComplete build of a brand new online asynchronous course, or a newly online course where the faculty or department wants or needs to go faster.8 weeks4-6 hours a week

 White Glove Course Development

-The white glove course development process is a nationally recognized, award-winning stipended collaborative partnership with the faculty member serving as a subject matter expert (SME) and the instructional designer (ID) as the online learning expert and project manager.
-Our white glove development process is available in the regular 15-week semester term or an accelerated part of term option.
+The white-glove course development process is a nationally recognized, award-winning, stipended collaborative partnership in which the faculty member serves as the subject matter expert (SME), and the instructional designer (ID) serves as the online learning expert and project manager.
+Our white-glove development process is available in either the regular 15-week semester term or an accelerated part-of-term option.

-White glove course development is encouraged specifically for courses that have never been taught online or do not yet exist at UNC Charlotte.
+White-glove course development is encouraged for courses that have never been taught online or do not yet exist at UNC Charlotte.

 Why “white glove”?
-Because our goal is to do as much of the required work for course development for you.
+Our goal is to complete as much of the required course development work for you as possible.

 Our guiding principle: We do as much as we can for you as possible.